zero1limited/extension-guides/docs/openpos/open-pos-layaways.md

 ## 🔐 Policies & Compliance

-- **Clear Terms:** Provide customers with written layaway agreement.
+- **Clear Terms:** Provide customers with written layaway agreement
-- **Refund Rules:** Define how deposits and payments are handled on cancellations.
+- **Refund Rules:** Define how deposits and payments are handled on cancellations
-- **Data Privacy:** Protect customer data and payment records.
+- **Data Privacy:** Protect customer data and payment records